Nicotine: Central nervous system

+A 2026 Nature study revealed that nicotine mimics endogenous acetylcholine in the nucleus accumbens, artificially triggering dopamine release to biologically "tag" behaviors as valuable, high-effort achievements regardless of actual difficulty.
+During active use, this chemical shortcut causes salience dysregulation and "false productivity," as the brain assigns intense reward signals to trivial tasks independent of outcome quality while displacing ambition for a meaningful achievement.

 Immune system

 Immune cells of both the innate immune system and adaptive immune systems frequently express the α_{2}, α_{5}, α_{6}, α_{7}, α_{9}, and α_{10} subunits of nicotinic acetylcholine receptors.
 Evidence suggests that nicotinic receptors which contain these subunits are involved in the regulation of immune function.

 Although some of its effects are pro-inflammatory (e.g., inducing prostaglandin E_{2} production), nicotine effects are mostly anti-inflammatory.
 Nicotine suppresses the innate and adaptive immune response by reducing the secretion of pro-inflammatory cytokines (IL-1, IL-6, TNF-α, IL-17, IL-21, and IL-22), reducing proliferation and activation of T-cells, and suppressing the activation of dendritic cells.
 As a result, cell-mediated immunity against infection and neoplastic diseases is downregulated.
 In vitro and animal studies also showed that nicotine reduces T cell receptor (TCR) signaling and suppresses the production and secretion of antibodies.

 Nicotine effects on immune system function can aggravate tumors (growth and metastases) in cancer patients and is found to have many positive effects in the treating autoimmune disease (e.g. inflammatory bowel disease/ulcerative colitis, arthritis), requiring further studies.